Upward Arrow Icon - Navigation

 4. Competitive Analysis

-Map the market.
-Understand your competitors, what they’re doing well and where you can do better.
-It involves their tech stack, speed to market, and customer experience.
-Use tools like G2 Crowd or CB Insights to evaluate competitors' growth metrics and technology performance.
-This makes your GTM strategy slide smarter and more convincing.
+Draw the landscape.
+Get a thorough insight into your competitors - what is their strength and where should you outperform them?
+It covers their tech stack, speed to market, and customer experience.
+Employ tools such as G2 Crowd, Techimply, or CB Insights to analyze competitors' growth metrics and technology performance.
+This will not only make your GTM strategy slide look intellectual and compelling but also well-advanced in the industry aspect.

 For Example: Modibodi